 More Than Just Selling

-All in all, being a merchant on Shopify means you’ll be able to do more than just sell your product.
+All in all, using these Shopify features means you’ll be able to do more than just sell your product.
 Be sure you’re making the most of all that Shopify has to offer!
 By following the tips in the this article and utilizing Shopify’s extra features, you’ll be well on your way to ecommerce success.